nilenso/media/proposals/bial.md

 ## Staffing and Rates ##

-To start with, we propose a blended rate of $480/day per person.
+To start with, we propose a blended rate of $480/day per person (plus any applicable taxes).
 We propose a team consisting of the following members:

 - 1 full-time designer (100% of the week)
 - 1 full-time developer (100% of the week)